New Zealand In Winter: 15 Best Things To Do & Where To Go

 ➡️ This link will allow you to book the journey east (Christchurch to Greymouth) if you are wanting to just go one-way!
 From Greymouth you will be in an excellent position to rent a vehicle and drive south down the coast through glacier country.

-I don’t know many people who have seen the Southern Lights – so don’t come with high expectations of seeing the Aurora Australis, but the possibility is definitely there if you are in the right place at the right time.
-To give yourself the best chance of seeing them, visit our Southland region – get yourself into the Catlins Coastal Area in the south east corner of the South Island, or out onto the Otago Peninsula, or right down to Stewart Island (an hour’s ferry ride from Bluff at the bottom of the South Island).
+I don’t know many people who have seen the Southern Lights (maybe because I am a North Islander) – so don’t come with high expectations of seeing the Aurora Australis, but the possibility is definitely there if you are in the right place at the right time.
+To give yourself the best chance of seeing them, visit our Southland region – get yourself into either the Catlins Coastal Area in the south east corner of the South Island, or out onto the Otago Peninsula, or right down to Stewart Island (an hour’s ferry ride from Bluff, at the bottom of the South Island).
 Being in these locations will all improve your chances of seeing the Southern Lights.

 Another option is to take an Air New Zealand dreamliner aircraft from Christchurch Airport, which will fly you right down towards Antarctica accompanied by astronomers and astrophotographers who help advise you of what you are seeing and how best to photograph it.
 Just note that this special trip is something that only gets offered in September and would sell out fast.